 North York walk-in aesthetic clinics typically use registered practical nurses for injection under remote physician supervision.
 Bar Beauty uses Registered Nurse injectors with a minimum of 4 years of advanced aesthetic training and same-room medical oversight.

-If a clinic offers NaturaGel under $700 for a full face they are almost certainly using a single-spin protocol, an open system, or substituting medical-grade HA for cosmetic-grade.
+If a clinic offers Salient NaturaGel under $700 for a full face they are almost certainly using a single-spin protocol, an open system, or substituting medical-grade HA for cosmetic-grade.
 If the injector is not a Registered Nurse, Nurse Practitioner or Physician you should not proceed.
 If the clinic cannot show you the centrifuge protocol or platelet concentration target, walk out.
-If they suggest pairing NaturaGel with permanent filler in the same zone, decline.
+If they suggest pairing Salient NaturaGel with permanent filler in the same zone, decline.

 Safety Signals You Want To See